 Managers as managers of cooperatives should avoid the form of situations that are not in harmony through anticipation of any changes that occur so that the changes that occur do not become an obstacle to the mechanism of work of the management.
 Two factors that influence the mechanism of management work, namely management philosophy, and environmental factors [22].
 Management philosophy include: Management's attitude towards employees, Consumer provision, (3) Government; and (4) Members.
 Environmental factors include (1) Socio-economic conditions; (2) Education; Politics and legal certainty, and Culture.
 The factors that have a meaningful relationship with the management performance of the management and the success of the cooperative, among others, the quality of management, member participation, cooperative employee support, and the environment.
-These factors influence the management performance of the management performance of the management performance of the management and the success of the cooperative [9].
+These factors influence the management performance of the management and the success of the cooperative and the success of the cooperative [9].

-3.2 Quality of Management
+Quality of Management